Follow our free guide to form an LLC in Illinois

 LLC business names associated with government and/or financial entities are not always restricted—it depends on the state.
 Additional paperwork may be required.

 As you are deciding on a business name, you also need to choose a domain name for your company’s website.
-Especially in this culture, it is important that your Illinois LLC have an online presence even if you are not doing business online.
+Especially in this culture, it is important that your Illinois LLC have an online presence.

 Step 2: Establish Ownership

-LLC owners are known as members or managers; the difference in title depends on the selected management structure of the LLC.
+LLC owners are known as members and managers; the difference in title depends on the selected management structure of the LLC.

 LLC Management Structures: